bavc/bavc-resources/docs/Technical Documentation/azimuth.md

 # Adjusting Azimuth for Audio Tape Recordings

-Azimith adjustments must be made for every audiocassette and open reel audio tape we transfer.
+Azimuth adjustments must be made for every audiocassette and open reel audio tape we transfer.
 Adjusting the azimuth ensures maximum head alignment, and gets the best sounding transfers.

 For more information about why we adjust azimuth and more details about how to do it check out this [excellent article on the topic](https://richardhess.com/notes/2006/09/27/azimuth-hows-and-whys/)